nodejs/package-maintenance/docs/drafts/blog-201910-please-test-against-lts.md

 # Which versions of node should library authors test against?

-tl;dr: we'd like to encourage package authors to make sure their Continuous Integration (CI) setup includes all supported Node.js "long-term support" (LTS) versions, as well as the Current stable release.
+_tl;dr: we'd like to encourage package authors to make sure their Continuous Integration (CI) setup includes all supported Node.js "long-term support" (LTS) versions, as well as the Current stable release._

 At the start of 2019, npm released a [list of top 1000 most downloaded packages](https://docs.google.com/spreadsheets/d/1lZDNYsLntwD2q9XaTw-XLuG0VpHH6cOV-Uoa7Y1aTSM/edit#gid=1745448509).
 We scanned that list to find that a large number of these packages have not been updated in over a year, but even if they have - they still did not include the latest Node.js LTS version (10.x at the time) in their Continuous Integration (CI) setup.<sup>1</sup>

 It is important to note, that CI providers, including Travis (the de facto standard<sup>2</sup> in JavaScript package ecosystem) **might not be using LTS** as the default.
-This [will change soon](https://github.com/travis-ci/travis-build/pull/1747), however it is a good time to double check your testing configuration - in October, 2019 Node.js 12.x will become the active LTS version and 13.x will be released and at the end of December, 2019 Node.js 8.x will reach end-of-life.
+There is [work in progress to change this](https://github.com/travis-ci/travis-build/pull/1747), however it is a good time to double check your testing configuration - in October 2019 Node.js 12.x will become the active LTS version and 13.x will be released.
+At the end of December 2019 Node.js 8.x will reach end-of-life.

 ## Why

 The [release schedule](https://nodejs.org/en/about/releases/) of Node.js is set up to have a new release with breaking changes every 6 months.
 According to [semver](https://semver.org), each such release increments the major version number.
 Even-numbered releases (10, 12, etc) receive "long-term support" (30 months) and because of that only LTS versions are recommended to be used in production applications.

-While library authors are free to chose any support policy<sup>3</sup> they prefer, their libraries are likely to be used in up to 3 LTS versions that might be supported at any given time.
+While library authors are free to chose any support policy<sup>3</sup> they prefer, their libraries are likely to be used in one of up to 3 supported LTS versions.
 We recommend to include all of these versions in the CI test matrix.
 At the time of writing this would mean Node.js 8 and 10.
-By January, 2020 this will become 10 and 12.
+By January 2020 this will become 10 and 12.

 Odd-numbered (11, 13, etc) Node.js releases typically become unsupported after 6 months when a new even-numbered release is made available.
-While it is generally recommended that production applications do not use non-LTS Node.js versions, for library authors the recommendation is different - we'd like to encourage you to include the Current version (at the time of writing - 12, in January, 2020 - 13) in the test matrix, as this can serve as an advance warning for both - library authors and Node.js maintainers<sup>4</sup>.
+While it is generally recommended that production applications do not use non-LTS Node.js versions, for library authors the recommendation is different - we'd like to encourage you to include the Current version (at the time of writing - 12, in January 2020 - 13) in the test matrix, as this can serve as an advance warning for both - library authors and Node.js maintainers<sup>4</sup>.

 The above recommendation is for the minimal set of versions that should be supported - if it is an option at all, we'd like to encourage everyone to support older versions as well.

-Additionally, while it is recommended to use (and therefore test in) the latest version of each major release line, you may want to additionally support some specific versions, e.g. 8.10.0 is used by AWS Lambda, even though 8.16.1 is available - if that is your support target, you might not have all the features added since then.
+Additionally, while it is recommended to use the latest version of a major release line, you may want to support some specific versions, e.g. 8.10.0 is used by AWS Lambda, even though 8.16.1 is available.
+If that is one of your support targets you will be unable to use some of the newer features in 8.x and you should be checking for that in CI.

 ## How: setting up your `.travis.yml`